umairansar/match-react-app/back_end/Readme.md

 - `id`: Unique identifier for the UserMatch.
 - `user_id`: Foreign key referencing the User.
 - `match_id`: Foreign key referencing the Match.
+- `score`: Score of the user in the match.

 ┌─────────┐       ┌────────────┐       ┌─────────┐